gianidev/gianidev/README.md

 ## Hi there, I'm Giani!

-📚 I am a Computer Engineering student at **Universidad ORT**, Montevideo, Uruguay.
+📚 Studying Computer Engineering at **Universidad ORT**, Montevideo, Uruguay.

 👩‍💻 Working as a **Java Developer** at **Globant**.